 F –Property Information

 1. Property Ownership (for site-specific projects).
 Enter name of the Property Owner and choose the appropriate owner type.
 If applicant is not the owner of the property, the applicant must secure Property Owner concurrence.
 The applicant shall provide a letter from the Property Owner that documents that the applicant has the permission of the Property Owner of record to conduct the proposed project on the owner’s property and that the Property Owner is in concurrence with this application for grant funding.
 This letter shall be uploaded in the Support Materials section of this application.
+If the property for which grant funding is requested is leased by the Applicant Organization, the lease agreement must be dated, signed and submitted at the time of the application submission, with the required Owner Concurrence Letter attachment to the application.

 1.1.
 Does your organization own the property?*